huggingface/community-events/whisper-fine-tuning-sprint/README.md

 git clone https://huggingface.co/hf-test/xls-r-ab-test
 ```

+[comment]: TODO - VB: Need to update this based on an actual run.
+Still by and large reflects CTC runs.

 3. **Add your training script and `run`-command to the repository**

 We encourage participants to add all relevant files for training directly to the